1twalters01/nvim-setup/readme.md

 * treesitter / treesitter playground / undotree
 * fugitive
 * ufo
+* comment.nvim
 * tabnine

 ### Packer
 Currently using Packer as my plugin manager, though I might join the hypetrain and use lazy eventually

 ### LSP-zero
-Languages configured on the server list are naturally the ones I use the most.
-I have the following configured servers:
+Languages configured on the server list.
+I make a different configuration for each project as I don't want to bloat neovim.
+The ones for my current project are as follows:
 * pyright for Python
 * rust_analyser for Rust
 * tsserver for TypeScript